piotrmurach/tty-pager/README.md

 ```ruby
 pager = TTY::Pager.new(command: ["less -r", "more -r"])
 ```

+If the provided pager command or commands don't exist on user's system, the pager will fallback automatically on a basic Ruby implementation.

 To skip automatic detection of pager and always use a system pager do: